I was fully aware that attorneys for Curtis Flowers had applied for bail, but I decided to skip the hearing in Winona, Mississippi.

 Loper’s decision to wash his hands of the Flowers prosecution is all about the evidence—or the lack thereof.

-The state’s theory of the case had Curtis leaving his duplex apartment on foot, stealing a gun from the parking lot of the nearby Angelica garment factory, returning home for a brief spell, then walking to Tardy’s furniture store, murdering the owner, the business manager and two other employees execution style, and jogging home.
+The state’s theory of the case had Curtis leaving his duplex apartment on foot, stealing a gun from the parking lot of the nearby Angelica garment factory, returning home for a brief spell, then walking to the Tardy furniture store and murdering the owner, the business manager and two other employees execution style before jogging home.

 For each of these events the state had an eye witness.